Skip to content

 Policies will differ based on business type and compliance requirements, but there are certain areas that all companies will want to address in their guidelines, such as password creation and remote access.

-Tip 2: Central Management of Encryption and Data Wiping
+Tip 2: Centralized Management of Encryption & Data Wiping

 We recommend that all companies switching to a hybrid model – or frankly, any company – should include the use of data encryption and data wiping in their cybersecurity guidelines.
 By providing employees with the relevant training and access to encryption and data wiping software, they will be able to keep data protected from both physical and virtual threats.